DavidR91/nomad-quickstart/README.md

 # Nomad Quickstart

-Server container for Hashicorp Nomad preconfigured with persistent data directory and mTLS (although not production suitable)
+Server container for Hashicorp Nomad with lots of out-of-the box configuration already done:

+* persistent data directory
+* mTLS (although not production suitable)
+* ACL bootstrapped

-This is aimed at being a good toy / experimentation setup
+This is aimed at being a good toy / experimentation setup but using the 'real' feature set

 ## Server
 Running the root docker container gives you a single-server Nomad setup. e.g. when run like so: